 Which People Are Going to Work In Your Business

 The next element is how the people will work within the structure of your business.
 Is your company customer-facing and will they have the experience and skills already, or will you need to provide online training to help them get to the required level?
 Your employees are essentially your biggest asset, and by including a mock-up organisational chart, you’ll show you’re set up for success.

 Your financial numbers represent another major element of your business plan, which is why there are so many online business courses dedicated to bookkeeping and accounting.
 Here you’ll include your balance sheet, startup costs, a current profit & loss sheet (if you have one), as well as forecasts about what your income sources and cash flow will look like over a 3-5 year period.
 Getting this part right is perhaps the most important of all.

 Gain the Business Knowledge You Need With OCA

 A great business plan will help you not only get your enterprise off to a great start but also ensure that when you’re looking for funding, you’re taken seriously.
-The great news is that for any wanting to boost their knowledge of factors like business plans, flexible business courses from OCA can give them to you.
+The great news is that for any wanting to boost their knowledge of factors like business plans, flexible business courses from OCA can give you.

-At OCA, our training is video-based, making learning so much more stimulating than traditional learning and each hour completed counts towards your CPD points.
-What’s more, it’s modular, meaning that you can easily fit it around your current life and work obligations - something you can find out more about by visiting us online at www.onlinecoursesaustralia.edu.au.
+At OCA, our training is video-based, making learning much more stimulating than traditional learning, and each hour completed counts towards your CPD points.
+What's more, it’s modular, meaning that you can easily fit it around your current life and work obligations - something you can find out more about by visiting us online at www.onlinecoursesaustralia.edu.au.